Calculate

 3. Choose the Right Duration

-Duration choice significantly affects your yield and flexibility.
 The wrong duration can cost you returns or lock up cash you need.
+Five minutes choosing the right one is worth it.

 ๐Ÿ“… Best T-Bill Duration Guide